 **White sugar can be used instead of soft brown so you would use 3/4 cup (150gms) white sugar all together.

-***Unless you have actual buttermilk, I’ve found that sour cream is the best substitute so use 1/2 cup (125gms) sour cream instead.
+***Unless you have actual buttermilk, I’ve found that sour cream is the best substitute so use 1/4 cup (60gms) sour cream whisked with 1/4 cup (60mls) milk instead.
 If you can’t find sour cream then substitute with thick Greek yoghurt.
-Use as stated in the recipe, batter will be slightly thicker which is okay.
+Use as stated in the recipe.

 **** Creamy peanut butter can be used instead.